 So it doesn’t matter how you charge your batteries, you could charge them 10 times a day for 10% and it would still be fine.

 Next is overnight charging, This myth also has its roots in the olden time when devices would heat up or sometimes explode when they were left for charging overnight.
 But we are living in 2018 and all of our devices are smart enough that they can stop the device from overcharging.
 So once your battery percentage reaches 100.
 The charging stops automatically.
 So don’t worry about overcharging and you can, by all means, leave your phone for a full charge overnight.

 Battery Saving Apps

 Now we have the battery saving apps, So I have been one of those people that have used a lot of battery saving apps in my younger days.
 But eventually, I realize that they are all useless.
 Even the best of battery apps are actually doing nothing.
 There will be a battery saver profile on your phone by default and it can perform most of the battery conserving tasks.

 In fact, I would say that by using a battery saver app we are actually losing battery by allowing one useless application to keep running on our device 24/7.

 If you really want to save battery via software you might wanna look into rooting your device and installing some custom kernels and disabling a few CPU cores with their help.

 Next is this very common myth that comes from our parents.
 Your parents must have at least once told you to not use your devices when charging because they heat and might even explode.
 But as much we should respect our parents this is just a myth.
 When we are using our phone while charging, we are charging and discharging it at the same time.

 Yes some heat will be generated and the charging will be a little slower, but that’s it.
 It is nothing more than that and your battery won’t have any adverse effects.

-So that’s all I had, do not stress over your battery, your smartphone is already taking care of it.
+So that’s all I had, do not stress yourself about overcharging your phone battery, your smartphone is already taking care of it.